jrumpe/jrumpe/README.md

-✅ 5+ Years professional experience as Back-end Software Engineer in Java, Spring Boot and Android.
+✅ Bsc.
+Software Engineering, 5+ Years professional experience as Back-end Software Engineer in Java, Spring Boot and Android.

 ✅ Experience in Designing and developing highly efficient and scalable microservices.